 Click here to return to front page.
 Click your BACK button to return to previous page.

+As mentioned in my up-date of the Sportstourer comparison, there haven't really been any significant changes to the VFR.
+Colour changes seem to be about the main one.
+I also read that the exhaust has been re-routed to enable the foot-pegs to be lowered a bit.
 And it is still being sold - despite the introduction of the new VFR1200.
 Some reports seemed to suggest that the VFR800 was being replaced by the newie.
 But that didn't make sense.
 Replacing a bike that costs about $16,000 with one that costs nearly $10,000 more than that was never going to work.
 So the 800 continues - as indeed it should!

 The Honda just keeps on keeping on.
 No changes are listed, in fact one section of the web-page for the VFR seems to have been last re-written in 2008.